 “Friends and family don’t need to know that it’s a simple seven step process—and that it takes the soaps just five hours to cure,” says Held, who graciously gave us her recipe.
 “They just see the amazing results and the cute paper packaging.”
 The ingredients are easy to find and inexpensive, and the recipe is easy to follow.
 Let us know how it goes!

 Keep reading to find out how to make your own organic soap bars.

 This four-ingredient recipe includes moisturizing cocoa butter, cocoa powder for a gentle exfoliation, and peppermint oil, which gives the bars a seasonal scent that doubles as an enlivening morning-shower pick-me-up.

-Whisk in 1 tsp cocoa powder until evenly distributed and not clumpy.
+3. Whisk in one teaspoon cocoa powder until evenly distributed and not clumpy.
 (If your mixture starts to cool down, put it back into the microwave or over the double-boiler heat for 20 second intervals.)

-Add one drop of peppermint oil at a time, while stirring until desired scent is achieved.
-(About 6 drops.)
+4. Add one drop of peppermint oil at a time, while stirring until desired scent is achieved.
+(About six drops.)

-To remove the soaps, fill up your sink with 1-2 inches of very hot water and float the tray in the water for a few minutes.
+6. To remove the soaps, fill up your sink with one to two inches of very hot water and float the tray in the water for a few minutes.
 This will loosen up the bars, so they’ll slide right out of the tray.
 (It’s okay if you need to give them a gentle tap, too.)

 7. Wrap these little holiday body bars in whatever you have.
 They look great in simple brown paper—or use a more glamorous paper or a fabric like tulle or linen.

 Want more holiday gift ideas?
 Here’s what to get the modern spiritualist in your life.
 And if you’re buying for someone a little more hipster, this gift guide has you covered.

 Loading More Posts...